Erwin Stover Programs

 St. Nicholas Day Celebration

-The St. Nicholas Day annual event is held on the first Saturday in December.
+The St. Nicholas Day annual event is held on the second Saturday in December.
 Visitors have a chance to immerse themselves in the traditional Victorian era holiday of Bucks County's early German Settlers.
 For the Stover Family the Holiday began early in December on St. Nicholas Day.
 How was the house decorated?
 What did people wear?
 What was their favorite tasty treat?
 Learn the history of the gingerbread cookie and see how they were made.
 Listen to traditional stories of St. Nicholas.
 Make an old world paper flower ornament.
 Or join the Stovers in a round of Christmas Carols.